thampiman/Android-Projects/README.md

     ]
 }
 ```
-Once these cards are created, they have to be copied onto the SD storage of the device in the *FlashCards* folder.
-When the app is opened on the device, it processes all the JSON files in the *FlashCards* folder and persists each deck into an SQLite database.
+Once these cards are created, they have to be copied into the *FlashCards* folder on the SD storage of the device.
+When the app is opened on the device, it processes all the JSON files and persists each deck into an SQLite database.

 The following screenshots show how the JSON file is processed and displayed in the Android app.
 The cards in the deck are randomised every time the deck is opened.